Why Kettlebells Are a Great Addition to Your Workout Routine

 CrossFit workouts may have made the kettlebell popular, but this piece of equipment isn’t new to the exercise scene.

-In fact, kettlebells have been used by athletes since the 1700s, says to Ryan Richmond, a certified strength and conditioning coach at T3 Performance, an athletic training center in Avon, Ohio.
-(A University Hospitals Rehab Services & Sports Medicine location can be found within the T3 Facility.)
+In fact, kettlebells have been used by athletes since the 1700s, says to Ryan Richmond, a certified strength and conditioning coach at T3 Performance, an athletic training center in Avon, Ohio, that is part of University Hospitals Rehabilitation Services.
 Kettlebells were originally used as a counterweight for grains in Russian markets, Mr. Richmond says.

 “The Russians saw they could use the kettlebell as a fitness tool, and the rest is history,” Mr. Richmond says.